ox13/BinaryFileMatching/readme.md

 #### Similarity detection: Test
 In the test folder you will find the following:
-- TODO: link to embedding files needed to evaluate the Siamese network (Data sets 8, 9, 10)

 - one folder containing:
 	- the scripts needed to evaluate the accuracy of the already trained Siamese model from the thesis
 	- the trained model named Siamese\_RNN\_13.h5

+The embedding files needed to evaluate the Siamese network (Data sets 8, 9, 10) can be found in the test_data folder of the datasets.

 Follow the instructions below to evaluate the accuracy of the Siamese model from the thesis: